Open-EO/openeo-vue-components/README.md

 - `compact` (boolean): Renders the description more compact if set to `true`.
 Defaults to `false`.

-### `EventBusMixin`

-A Mixin for components to manage EventBus listeners across the lifecycle of your components.

-After importing the Mixin, include it in your component by adding `mixins: [EventBusMixin],`.
-This components helps to keep track of events over the lifecycle of components.
-It removes all event listeners after the listening component has been destroyed.
-This ensures that no old listeners are called and produce errors due to missing data.
-The Mixin also ensures that listeners are not added twice.

 **Methods:**

 - `listen(eventName, callback)` - Adds a listener for an event with the specified name.
 Replaces existing listeners with the same name in the component.